zuston/SparkFE/README.md

 ## Introduction

-SparkFE is the LLVM-based and high-performance Spark native execution engine which is designed for AI Feature Enginnering.
+SparkFE is the LLVM-based and high-performance Spark native execution engine which is designed for Feature Enginnering.

+Spark has rapidly emerged as the de facto standard for big data processing.
+However, it is not designed for machine learning which has more and more limitation in AI scenarios.
+SparkFE rewrite the execution engine in C++ and achieve more than 6x performance improvement for feature extraction.
+It guarantees the online-offline consistency which makes AI landing much easier.
+For further details, please refer to [SparkFE Documentation](https://docs.fedb.io/sparkfe).

 ![Architecture](./images/sparkfe_architecture.png)

-## Background
+## Features

-Why SparkFE?

-* Optimizing performance for Spark has been reach the bottleneck.
-Using C++ and LLVM to implement the native execution engine can leverage the modern CPU and GPU to achieve several times performance improvement.
-* Spark focus on general-purpose offline computing but be short of feature engineering for machine learning and generating online features.
-SparkFE can make up for the above defects and make AI landing easier.
-* Comparing with other native execution engine, like Intel OAP and Nvidia spark-rapids, SparkFE rewrite SQL optimization passes and use LLVM for JIT which is much more efficient and flexible.

-Who is SparkFE for?

-* Spark users.
-SparkFE is compatible with most of SparkSQL syntax.
-Spark users can use SparkFE for acceleration without any code changed.
-* Spark developer.
-If you are familiar with Spark source code or LLVM JIT, you can contribute to SparkFE for better performance and functionality.
-* Users who use Spark for ML/AI.
-SparkFE provides AI-oriented syntax extensions and high-performance feature engineering which can solve online-offline consistency problem for AI landing.

-Why SparkFE is fast?

-* SparkFE is written in C++ and based on LLVM.
-It will optimize and generate native binary code for each hardware architecture.
-It rewrites the underlying SQL compiler and expression optimization passes.
-There are some physical plans have no CodeGen supported in Spark however SparkFE has implemented in efficient way.
-SparkFE has creatively implemented the features of multiple window concurrently computing and skew computing optimization for window data.
-It also has better memory management which avoid the overhead of JVM garbage collection.

-What are the features of SparkFE?

 * **High Performance**

-    Based on LLVM optimization, we can get more than six times performance improvement in some AI scenarios.
+    Based on LLVM optimization, we can get more than 6 times performance improvement in some AI scenarios.
 It reduces the computing time for the same applications and get lower TCO.

 * **No Migration Cost**

     Using SparkFE does not require modifying or re-compiling your SparkSQL applications.
 Just set the SPARK_HOME then you will reap the performance benefit of native execution engine.